Menu

 What was your favourite highlight this week?
 Sound off in the comments below, and once again, get in on the fun by sending us your best plays!
 Remember, as long as it’s a basketball game, it’s eligible for the countdown.
 Also, don’t forget to subscribe to us on YouTube for more basketball gaming videos.

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is a list of five presentation options that I’d like to see added to NBA 2K.
+This week’s Five is a list of five predictions that were made while simulating through twenty seasons in NBA 2K19 MyCAREER.

 Read More »

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at my glitched NBA Live 97 SNES cartridge, which features an extremely unusual roster bug.
+This week, I’m taking a look back at some designs in 2K Pro-Am that seemingly predicted the future.

 Read More »